HMS Speedy (1893): Service

 Speedy was subject to extensive tests of her boilers, which proved successful, demonstrating the reliability and performance of water-tube boilers, helping to pave the way for more widespread use of these boilers by the Royal Navy.

 In August 1894 Speedy took part in that year's Naval Manoeuvres, In January 1896 Speedy served as despatch vessel to the Channel Squadron, and in July 1896 again took part in the Manoeuvres, On 26 June 1897 Speedy was present at the Jubilee Fleet Review at Spithead, following that by taking part in the Naval Manoeuvres that July.

 In 1898, Speedy was deployed to Gibraltar, but was forced to return to Britain to have her boilers re-tubed after suffering problems on the journey out.
 She later returned to the Mediterranean, where she stayed until returning to Home waters in 1905.
-Lieutenant William Frederick Blunt was appointed in command on 4 July 1902, and in November that year she travelled to Port Said and through the Suez Canal for a visit to Suez, Suakin, Perim, Hodeida and Aden.
+From November that year to late January 1903 she travelled to Port Said and through the Suez Canal for a visit to Suez, Suakin, Perim, Hodeida and Aden.
+She was back at Malta where she paid off on 4 February 1903, then recommissioned the following day.

 In 1906 Speedy was deployed on Coastguard duties at Harwich, and collided with a merchant ship in June that year.
 Speedy joined the Home Fleet in 1907, and in 1909 was attached to the Nore destroyer flotilla.

 Speedy was converted to a minesweeper in 1909, which involved removing the torpedo tubes.
 She had her boilers re-tubed in 1911, rejoining the Nore division of the Home Fleet after this refit was complete.

 First World War

-On 19 August 1914, the destroyer Orwell, part of the 7th Destroyer Flotilla, reported being chased by an enemy three-funnelled cruiser of the Königsberg-class or Dresden-class off the Outer Dowsing.
+On 19 August 1914, the destroyer Orwell, part of the 7th Destroyer Flotilla, reported being chased by a three-funnelled enemy cruiser of the Königsberg-class or Dresden-class off the Outer Dowsing.
 After investigation, it was found that the "hostile cruiser" was in fact Speedy.